 You can find a full list of eligible industries at the Northern Territory Business Events Website

-In recognition of the huge contribution the Events Industry makes to the city the City of Melbourne, in partnership with the Victorian Government, are providing grants up to $100,000 to help deliver COVID-safe events in 2021.
+In recognition of the huge contribution the Events Industry makes to the city of Melbourne, in partnership with the Victorian Government, are providing grants up to $100,000 to help deliver COVID-safe events in 2021.